-Not only does your AC system keep you comfortable, it’s also crucial for your health during the heat of summer.
-For that reason, when the cool air stops blowing or your AC won’t come on at all, you’re not in a position to call around for more than a couple days.
+Not only does your AC system keep you comfortable, it’s also crucial for your health when we’re here in the dog days of summer.
+For that reason, when the cold air quits blowing or the system won’t come on at all, you’re don’t have time to call around for more than a couple days.

-When your AC breaks down in the middle of the summer, you might not have time to shop around for different quotes or research how much you may have to pay.
-Not having an idea how much repairs can cost when the AC service technician shows up can be scary, so we’re here with several price ranges on some common services so you won’t be shocked when Midway Services shows up to get you cooling again.
+When your air conditioning breaks down in the middle of the summer, you might not have time to shop around for competing quotes or research how much you may have to pay.
+Not having an idea how much repairs can cost when the air conditioning service technician shows up can be scary, so we’re here with several price ranges on some common services so you won’t be shocked when Midway Services arrives to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500